 04.08 It is not possible for this policy to address every specific issue regarding server management at Texas State that may arise.
 Server owners and administrators are expected and encouraged to seek guidance from ITAC, which will involve other components of the IT division as necessary to meet these responsibilities.

-04.09 Exceptions to this policy require collaboration with Technology Resources and express permission from the assistant vice president for Technology Resources or a designee.
+04.09 Exceptions to this policy require collaboration with Technology Resources and express permission from the associate vice president for Technology Resources or a designee.

 05. PROCEDURES FOR RESPONSE TO THREATS AND POLICY VIOLATIONS